Tornado outbreak of April 13–16, 2012: Arnett–Woodward, Oklahoma

+High-End EF3 damage to homes in the southwestern part of Woodward, Oklahoma.

 The tornado then crossed Oklahoma Avenue, snapping trees and bending metal street signs to the ground.
 The Mutual of Omaha Customer Service Center, housed in a large and well-built office building, was impacted at low-end EF3 intensity.
 The structure sustained many blown out windows, roof loss, major damage to its interior, and partial exterior wall failure.
 Large amounts of debris was scattered throughout the area, and small ornamental trees on the property sustained some debarking.
 Farther to the northeast, the tornado maintained its strength as it ripped through residential areas in western Woodward, severely damaging or completely destroying many homes in the vicinity of Cheyenne Drive, Choctaw Court, and Ridgecrest Avenue.
 Past this area, the tornado struck the Hideaway Mobile Home Park along 26th Street in the northwestern part of town, resulting in devastating damage.
 Three people were killed as several mobile homes were obliterated, with their metal frames thrown and mangled.
 Debris was scattered in all directions, vehicles were tossed, and ground scouring was noted at the mobile home park.
-The tornado then exited Woodward and weakened, moving through open country before lifting at around 12:26 a.m.
+The tornado then exited Woodward and weakened, moving through open country before lifting at around 12:27 a.m.
 CDT approximately 4 mi northeast of Woodward in northwestern Woodward County.
 89 homes and 13 businesses were reportedly damaged or destroyed in Woodward, including 10 houses that were leveled.
 6 people were killed by the tornado, and 28 others were injured.

 The 20 outdoor warning sirens located throughout Woodward did not sound prior to the tornado striking the town.
 This was due to lightning strike damage from the previous day sustained to a tower used to activate the local electricity-powered siren warning system.
 As a result, most Woodward area residents had to rely on warnings either from local television stations broadcasting from the Oklahoma City market through cable and satellite television or NOAA Weather Radio All Hazards.

-This was the strongest tornado to strike Woodward since a very deadly and catastrophic F5 tornado killed 181 people in 1947.
+This was the strongest tornado to strike Woodward since an F5 tornado, which killed 107 people in the town on April 9, 1947.